 2 cups South Your Mouth Fish Fry

 Heat a minimum of 4 inches of oil in a deep skillet or wide pan to 350 degrees (medium-high heat).
+Season fish with salt and pepper.
 In a medium bowl mix buttermilk and hot sauce.
-Add fish to buttermilk mixture.
-When you're ready to fry, grab fish, one piece at a time, and shake off all excess buttermilk, dredge fish in fish fry and immediately add to hot oil.
+Dip fish, one piece at a time, in buttermilk mixture and shake off all excess liquid.
+Dredge fish in fish fry and immediately add to hot oil.
 Cook until golden brown and remove to a plate or pan lined with paper towels.

 South Your Mouth Fish Fry